malfell/ant-game/README.md

 [] Food can currently spawn on the ant hill.
 Shouldn't do that.
 [] Canvas size slightly changes when you go between game, start, and instructions.
 I'm confused on that one because when I made everything the same size, it was off.
 So I ended up changing sizes individually to make them closer.
 [] Game continues to run after Game Over.
 If you click on play again or return to main menu, game will continue from where you left off.
 I took out out the play again button until I solve this.
 The return to main menu button will reload the whole page.
 Not the solution I wanted, but that's what I have for now.
+[] There is an issue getting the game to restart properly.
+At the moment, I removed the "Play Again" button, and made the "Return to Menu" button reload the page.
+Not convenient but a slight temporarily solution.
+[] There are no spiders or enemies.
+Just blocks.
+I haven't had time to make spider sprites.
+[] The ant sprite used to be animated, but there was an issue when changing the code.
+I need to go back and rework this.
+[] Game background could use work.
+I'd rather not have the single color background.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt